2y2son4/flex-portfolio/README.md

 # Flex portfolio.

-Portfolio made using (mostly) flexbox in CSS and a little bit of vanilla JS to give it a little movement and charm, isn't it adorable? 😊
+Portfolio made using (mostly) flexbox in CSS and a little bit of vanilla JS to give it movement and charm, isn't it adorable? 😊

 Includes links to show my work a little bit and all the ways to contact me.
 Let's keep in touch!